 The Similarities and Difference between LG UJ7700 and UJ6300

-Both of LG UJ6300 and UJ7700 are equally good TV when used at wide room with viewers watch TV from multiple viewing angles.
+Both the LG UJ6300 and the LG UJ7700 are equally good TVs when used in a wide room with viewers watching the TV from multiple viewing angles.
 This is due both of them use IPS panel technology where we all know, it offers better side viewing angle coverage than TVs with VA panel.
 Nevertheless, on the other hand, this makes their dark room performance is poor due their native contrast ratio is poor.
 Meanwhile, although their price cannot be said cheap, but both of LG UJ7700 and UJ6300 still support HDR where it is powered by Active HDR technology.
 Additionally, they also equally have Tru 4K Up-Scaler Engine for up-converting lower resolution videos to 4K and “HDR Effect” Feature for improving the brightness and color range of the images, so you can enjoy any video content with the quality close to close 4K HDR.
 Additionally, for maximizing their rendition of colors, both of them are equally supported by “True Color Technology”, makes the color of the picture displayed on their screen looks accurate.
 For handling motion blur and 24p movies, both of them are also equally powered by Tru Motion 120 Hz based on native 60 Hz refresh rate panel.
 And for allowing you to enjoy simple, responsive, and attractive smart TV experience, both of them feature WebOS 3.5 as their smart TV platform.

 Although both of them come with the same panel technology but they have different backlight technology.
 LG UJ7700 use Edge Lit backlight with local dimming technology, while LG UJ6300 comes with direct LED backlight but doesn’t have local dimming technology.
 On the other hand, although both of them already support HDR technology, but UJ7700 support more HDR formats than UJ6300 where it already supports most of HDR formats like HDR 10, Dolby Vision, Advanced HDR and also HLG (with upcoming software update), while UJ6300 only supports HDR 10 and HLG (via upcoming software update).
 Still about picture performance, LG UJ7700 is already powered by Ultra Luminance while UJ6300 doesn’t have this technology.
 This makes picture displayed on the screen of UJ7700 looks brighter than UJ6300.
 The other difference, UJ7700 also already supports wide color gamut while UJ6300 doesn’t support.
 This makes the color of the picture displayed on the screen of UJ7700 looks more accurate than UJ6300, particularly when they are displaying HDR contents.